-• Improve nutrition by doubling up on chopped vegetables in cold pasta salads, and by serving fresh berries topped with Greek yogurt.
+Top it off.
+Add chopped vegetables to cold pasta salads, and serve fresh berries topped with Greek yogurt.

 Mango Yogurt Parfait With Sliced Almonds

-- 2 large ripe mangos, peeled, pitted and cubed
+2 large ripe mangoes, peeled, pitted, and cubed

 In a food processor or blender, puree one mango.
 Spoon equal amounts of the puree into 6 medium-sized parfait glasses.
 Top pureed mango in each glass with 1/4 cup yogurt.
 Spoon cubed mango on top of the yogurt, then layer with the remaining 1/4 cup yogurt and reserved mango.
 Just before serving, top each glass with 2 tablespoons slivered almonds.